top of page

 • Work in short sessions.
 Limit your exposure by working for about 10 minutes at a time, then taking breaks in fresh air.
 If you feel dizzy, nauseous, or develop a headache, stop immediately and leave the area.

 • Clean thoroughly after each session.
-Place all paint scrapings and chips in a sealed container labelled "Hazardous Waste" and dispose of them according to your local municipality’s guidelines.
-Wipe down surfaces with a damp cloth and dispose of the cloth afterwards.
+Place all paint scrapings and chips in a sealed container labeled "Hazardous Waste" and dispose of them according to your local municipality’s guidelines.
+Wipe down surfaces with a damp cloth and dispose of the cloth afterward.

 Comments